-- a) Serving meals that meet or exceed nutrition requirements established by local, state, and Federal statutes and regulations; - b) Ensuring all students have a scheduled lunch period; - c) Providing all students with adequate time to consume meals; - d) Promoting healthy food and beverage choices; - e) Preparing meals that are appealing and attractive to students; - f) Serving meals in clean and pleasant settings; - g) Having lunch follow the recess period to better support learning and healthy eating; and - h) Encouraging student participation in federal Child Nutrition Programs.
+- a) Serving meals that meet or exceed nutrition requirements established by local, state, and Federal statutes and regulations; - b) Ensuring all students have a scheduled lunch period; - c) Providing all students with adequate time to consume meals minimal lunch periods of at least 30 minutes and 10 minutes provided to eat breakfast at the beginning of the school day; - d) Promoting healthy food and beverage choices; - e) Preparing meals that are appealing and attractive to students; - f) Serving meals in clean and pleasant settings; - g) Having lunch follow the recess period to better support learning and healthy eating; - h) Encouraging student participation in federal Child Nutrition Programs; and - i) Providing all students the opportunity for breakfast and lunch at not cost through community eligibility, regardless of income level.
+No application is required.